AlessandroSpallina/Nucleo-STM32F401/README.md

 # Nucleo-STM32F401

-Basics with Nucle STM32F401 and other ST boards
+Basics of RTOS with Nucleo STM32F401 and other ST boards.
+Code written for the course of Industrial Automation Networks at University of Catania, IT.